brijr/craft/README.md

 # brijr/craft

-> brijr/craft is a Design System developed using a group of `npm` packages and **one component file** created by [Bridger Tower](https://bridger.to) to build websites with NextJS, Tailwind, shadcn/ui, and TypeScript faster 🚀
+> brijr/craft is a Design System developed using **one component file** added to teh root folder of a Tailwind/Next.js application.
+Created by [Bridger Tower](https://bridger.to) to build websites with NextJS, Tailwind, shadcn/ui, and TypeScript faster 🚀
+>
 > Try it out using [brijr/components](https://github.com/brijr/components)

 ## Getting Started